luicfrr/react-native-vision-camera-face-detector/README.md

 }
 ```

-OBS: Returned face bounds, landmarks and contours are now natively downscaled to screen size.
-No extra function needed.

-See example app for more details.
+OBS: If you want to use `Skia Frame Processor` you should **DISABLE** auto scaling.
+See [this](https://github.com/nonam4/react-native-vision-camera-face-detector/issues/30#issuecomment-2058805546) for more details.

 ## 🔧 Troubleshooting